 - Melt ¼ cup of butter

-- Add the dry ingredients and stir until the dough is uniform, then fold in the shredded cheese
+Add the dry ingredients and stir until the dough is uniform.

-- Roll into balls or use a large trigger scoop and place on a parchment lined baking sheet or well-greased cast iron skillet
+Roll into balls or use a large trigger scoop and place on a parchment lined baking sheet or well-greased cast iron skillet.

 - Press the tops down just a little – optional

-- Brush with melted butter and top with herbs, if using
+- Brush with melted butter

-- Bake for 16-18 minutes.
+- Bake for 16 - 18 minutes.
 Done!

 The size is completely up to you.
 I’ve made these very large (sandwich style), but I like them on the smaller side, personally.
 You should be able to get 8 medium sized biscuits.